mobxjs/mobx/docs/refguide/configure.md

 ## Proxy support

 By default MobX uses proxies to make arrays and plain objects observable.
-Proxies provide the best performance and most concistent behavior accross environments.
+Proxies provide the best performance and most consistent behavior across environments.
 However, if you are targetting an environment that doesn't support proxies, proxy support has to be disabled.
 Most notably this is the case when targetting Internet Explorer or React Native without using the Hermes engine.